 Many grade levels have teacher and/or curriculum-based cumulative tests.
-These tests are administered in many of the content areas that include end of the quarter, semester, and year cumulative test.
+These tests are administered in many of the content areas that include end of the guarter, semester, and year cumulative test.

 All students will participate in the assessment program and all students will be included in the class and school averages.
-Accommodations of test taking for students with active written IEPs and 504 plans may be made at the discretion of the principal.
+Accommodations of test taking for students with active written Instructional Service Plans (ISP) and 504 plans (plans that ensure that students with disabilities have equitable access to learning opportunities) may be made at the discretion of the principal.